pikapi-pi/HeMiCoRe/README.md

 ## Pre-training

 pre-training by hypergraph-level contrastive learning.
+Note: maybe you need to change the final row of code in utils/datasets.py.

 ```shell
 cd runs